RanchoTao/RanchoTao.github.io/_pages/misc.md

 ![Swimming Competition of Tsinghua, 2022](../images/butterfly.jpg)

-Besides aquatics, I also recently developed interests in Figure Skating, Ice Hockey, Sailing, and Bouldering (a rapidly growing list!)
+Besides aquatics, I also developed interests in Figure Skating, Ice Hockey, Sailing, and Bouldering (a keep growing list!)